 Photo by Jeff Newton

-Shelly Sazdanoff's, minimal, monochromatic pieces are handwoven with linen and the three-dimensional texture comprised of hundreds to thousands of very small knots.
+Shelly Sazdanoff's, minimal, monochromatic pieces are made from handwoven linen and concrete with the three-dimensional texture comprised of hundreds to thousands of very small knots.

 Commissions are always welcome.

 "Being creative is not so much the desire to do something as the listening to that which wants to be done: the dictation of the materials." -Anni Albers

 ©Shelly Sazdanoff 2016